yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 * An action of type `playAudio` represents audio media that may be played.
 * An action of type `playVideo` represents video media that may be played.
 * An action of type `call` represents a telephone number that may be called.
-* An action of type `payment` represents a request to provide payment.

 #### Title